 Getting to Wupatki National Monument

 Wupatki National Monument lies just outside of Flagstaff between there and Cameron and is not far off the highway, making it very easily accessible.
 From Flagstaff, head north on Highway 89.
 First, you’ll come to the turnoff for Sunset Crater Volcano National Monument.
-We chose to turn in here to purchase our annual pass at the entrance booth and take the more scenic route through the high desert.
-The main roads through Sunset Crater connect and lead into Wupatki National Monument.
+We chose to turn in here to purchase our annual parks pass at the entrance booth and take the more scenic route through the high desert.
+The main roads through Sunset Crater lead into Wupatki National Monument.

 If you would rather take the highway or are coming from the north, you can alternatively turn on Loop Rd (395), which sits further north than the Sunset Crater entrance.